Faleh Al-Kilani: Contribution

-The poet wrote many articles and magazines in Iraqi and Arab newspapers, as well as his participation in many literary festivals, such as the annual Al-Marbad festival in Iraq from 1983-2002, and the Arab Historians Union Festival in 1997 AD. and all the seminars and festivals held in Diyala, whether Arab, Iraqi or local.
+The poet wrote many articles and magazines in Iraqi and Arab newspapers, as well as his participation in many literary festivals, such as the annual Al-Marbad festival in Iraq from 1983 to 2002, and the Arab Historians Union Festival in 1997 AD. and all the seminars and festivals held in Diyala, whether Arab, Iraqi or local.
 He has more than a thousand published articles, and he has relations and friendships with many Arab and Iraqi writers and poets, including the writer Yusef Ezz al-Din al-Samarrai, the well-known Palestinian poet Mahmoud Darwish, the Libyan poet Muhammad Miftah al-Fitori, the poet Nizar Qabbani, the Iraqi poet Sargon Bollos, the poet Raad Bandar, the poet Walid al-Azami, Also the writers and historians professors like Imad Abdel Salam Raouf, Salem Al-Alousi, Abdel-Rahman Majeed Al-Rubaie, Hussein Ali Mahfouz, Jalal Al-Hanafi, Shawky Dhaif, and others.

 The poet holds many certificates of appreciation from the Iraqi Scientific Academy, the Ministry of Culture, the General Union of Arab Writers and the Union of Arab Historians, and others.